High-quality leadwood for sale

 Seasoning | The wood dries fairly quickly – if stacked properly, in approximately four months. |

-Workability | The wood is stable.
-It is hard to saw because of its silica content and blunts tools quickly.
-The wood is therefore cut in stages – first broken down into slabs on a band saw with a flexible thin blade and then cut into parts with tungsten-tipped blades.
+Turning | The wood is stable.
+It is hard to saw.
+The wood is therefore cut in stages – first broken down into slabs on a bandsaw with a flexible and thin blade and then cut into parts with tungsten-tipped blades. |

-Uses | Historically, leadwood was used for agricultural implements, fence posts, railway sleeper and mine prop.
+Uses | Historically, leadwood was used for agricultural implements, fence posts, railway sleepers, and mines’ prop.
 It has also been extensively harvested as firewood, explaining its protected status.